Funding for your project can come from a variety of sources including foundations, federal agencies, and state and local entities.

 State of Michigan Funding

 The Electronic Grants Administration and Management System (EGrAMS) Portal is a State of Michigan grant management application portal to aid the grantee community in the search for grant opportunities state-wide.

 The National Science Foundation (NSF), an independent agency of the U.S. government, funds research and education in science and engineering.
 It does this through grants, contracts, and cooperative agreements to more than 2,000 colleges, universities, and other research and/or education institutions in all parts of the United States.
-The Foundation accounts for about 20 percent of federal support to academic institutions for basic research.
+The Foundation frequently supports cooperative research between universities and industry, and U.S. participation in international scientific efforts.

 The National Institutes of Health (NIH) serves as a steward of medical and behavioral research for the Nation.
 Its mission is science in pursuit of fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to extend healthy life and reduce the burdens of illness and disability.

 The U.S. Department of Education (ED) provides funding to help strengthen teaching and learning in colleges, universities, and other post-secondary institutions.
 To support improvements in teaching and learning, the ED provides funding to states and school districts, primarily through formula-based grant programs.